 The story is by no means all dark.
 If I have learned anything since the Millennium, it is how ready to be helpful, concerned, and considerate in a non-patronising way almost everyone has been.
 I have been given an object lesson in the finest qualities of human nature.
 It wasn’t a lesson I sought and certainly not one I’d have had the courage to take if it had been offered to me, yet it is not one I can say I regret.

 The formal dedication to my family at the front of this book is richly deserved.
 No-one has helped me more than they.
 Yet I must also thank friends, other relatives, former colleagues, medical professionals of all kinds, acquaintances and even a large number of complete strangers, some of whose names I never found out, for the genuine kindness they have shown to me.

 The only other thing I want to mention in this introduction is luck.
 My own experiences have been lucky ones.
 Some may prefer something more religious in tone; I prefer the neutral ‘luck’.

 It may sound odd to think of what happened to me on two occasions as ‘lucky’, especially when the doctors could find no reason why I should have had either haemorrhage in the first place.
 Yet everything could have been so much worse.
 I could have been struck down when one of my sons was sitting an important examination or when I was behind the wheel of a car.
 The incident itself could have been worse.
 I could have, for example, been rendered immobile.
 I might have stepped off the planet altogether.
-I’ve been fortunate enough to make one reasonable recovery and am (I hope) still in the process of making a second.
+I’ve been fortunate enough to make one reasonable recovery and am (I hope) still in the long process of making a second.
 Yes, I’ve worked hard to repair my life but must acknowledge that luck has been on my side.